-Social Media my friends is here to stay and it will never go away…. ever.
-It may change, it will certainly evolve but it will never, ever, disappear from view so meeting and event planners should probably stop bitching about it and get on the damage control bandwagon now before their goose is cooked and they find themselves in the unemployment line.
-Really, it is that important, it is a crucial element to any Social Media strategy yet we all tend to ignore this element of it because this is something we do not want to discuss.
+Social Media, my friends, is here to stay, and it will never go away…. ever.
+It may change, and it will undoubtedly evolve but it will never, ever disappear from view, so meeting and event planners should probably stop bitching about it and get on the damage control bandwagon now before their goose is cooked and they find themselves in the unemployment line.
+Really, it is that important; it is a crucial element to any Social Media strategy, yet we all tend to ignore this element because it is something we do not want to discuss.
 It is the elephant in the room that no one wishes to acknowledge because it takes the fun out of Social Media.

-What I am talking about is not the fluffy, everything is freaking awesome, social media rocks and is taking our conference or organization to new heights!
-You know that social media…the OMG We Are SO Awesome at Social Media and everyone aspires to to be us and achieve what we have achieved, the one where everyone talks about the ROI and page views and just how freaking hunky doree the world is and flowers are blooming everywhere!
-I hear the birds are chirping Social Media songs and the bees are buzzing with Social Media nectar and love is in the air…….look, did I just see a plate of Social Media cookies!
+What I am talking about is not the fluffy; everything is freaking awesome; social media rocks and is taking our conference or organization to new heights!
+You know that social media…the OMG We Are SO Awesome at Social Media, and everyone aspires to be us and achieve what we have achieved, the one where everyone talks about the ROI and page views and just how freaking hunky doree the world is and flowers are blooming everywhere!
+I hear the birds chirping songs about Social Media, the bees are buzzing with Social Media nectar, and love is in the air…….look, did I see a plate of Social Media cookies?

 How do you deal with it?
 With a system.